bterbs/React-Blog-App/README.md

 To run project -
 1. `yarn install`
 2. `yarn start`
+3. Open http://localhost:3000 to view it in the browser.
-3. Create a new blog post!
+4. Create a new blog post!

 ### Project Specs
 Challenge